IoT-Dude/iot-dude.github.io/_posts/2023-08-08-Sun-Tzu-overcome-conflict.md

 A more commonplace example may be an argument with a teenage child.
 If a parent’s approach is to dominate, the teenager will simply double down and fight back harder.
 Even if the parent is in the right, the argument will be drawn-out and destructive to the relationship.
 It is better for the parent to use their emotional intelligence to allow the teenager to feel like a partner in the conversation and decision-making process.

 As these Sun Tzu quotes show, there’s still much The Art of War can teach us about conflict if we are willing to spend the time with it.
-Granted, not all of its lessons have held up as well — you can probably skip the section on chariot battles.
-But many remain timeless in their wisdom.

-v0.31
+Wisdom is timeless.

+v0.32